AbdulRhmanAlfaifi/lnk_parser/README.md

 # LNK File Structure

-I wrote a blog post explains the LNK file structure, you can check it out for [here](https://u0041.co/blog/post/4).
+I wrote a blog post explains the LNK file structure, you can check it out from [here](https://u0041.co/blog/post/4).